r4victor/tenthousandmeters/content/blog/python_bts_12.md

              14 RETURN_VALUE
 ```

 `YIELD_VALUE` tells the evaluation loop to stop executing the frame and return the value on top of the stack (to `send()` in our case).
 It works like a `RETURN_VALUE` instruction produced for a `return` statement with one exception.
-It sets the `f_stacktop` field of the frame to the top of the stack, while `RETURN_VALUE` leaves `f_stacktop` set to `NULL`.
+It sets the `f_stacktop` field of the frame to the top of the stack, whereas `RETURN_VALUE` leaves `f_stacktop` set to `NULL`.
 By this mechanism, `send()` understands whether the generator yielded or returned the value.
 In the first case, `send()` simply returns the value.
 In the second case, it raises a `StopIteration` exception that contains the value.

 When `send()` executes a frame for the first time, it doesn't actually sends the provided argument to the generator.
 But it ensures that the argument is `None` so that a meaningful value is never ignored: